bartmika/bartlomiejmika-hugo/content/post/2021/red-mulberry-growlog-1.md

 And if you want to learn more about why *genetic swamping* happens, there's a scientific article titled ["Asymmetrical introgression between two Morus species (M. alba, M. rubra) that differ in abundance
 "](https://pubmed.ncbi.nlm.nih.gov/16156816/) which you can read if you like.

-Knowing this, I decided to go on this grow-adventure to see if I can help grow some of these beautiful native trees which will reward anyone that comes across with wonderfully delicious berries to eat!
+Knowing this, I decided to go on this grow-adventure to see if **I can help grow some of these beautiful native trees in my backyard**.

 # What is a red mulberry tree?